Skip to main content

 export default ControllerName;

-Similarly controller middlewares you can use middlewares with parameters
+Similarly to controller middlewares, you can use middlewares with parameters.

 note

-Rules for the design of middlewares with parameters are described in the subsection "Middleware"
+The rules for the design of middlewares with parameters are described in the subsection "Middleware".

 import AbstractController from "@adaptivestone/framework/modules/AbstractController.js";